FRC5190/Training/P05/Readme.md

 Welcome to the Team 5190 training lessons in programming an FRC robot.
 This chapter concerns the problem of path tracking.
 Path tracking is an important aspect of every autonomous routine as it ensures a fast and accurate method of getting from point A to point B.

 First download and run ```MP Generator.jar```.
-Using this tool you an generate a trajectory by supllying waypoints.
+Using this tool you an generate a trajectory by supplying waypoints.
 Note that you can change the max velocity, acceleration, and jerk.
 Make sure to select:

 * ```Imperial``` for the ```Units```
 * ```Tank``` for the ```Drive Base```